foodcoopshop/foodcoopshop.github.io/en/settings.md

 `bin/cake ChangeWeeklyPickupDayByOneDay increase` => Changed Thursday to Friday

 The script automatically changes custom order list send days for certain products.

+Do not forget to change the days when certain cronjobs run (e.g. EmailOrderReminder).
+Change that directly in the database table fcs_cronjobs.